Healthy Homes Assessment Makara Beach

 Healthy Homes Assessment Services

-The areas covered by the Healthy Homes Standards are:
+The areas that are covered by the Healthy Homes Standards are:

-We’re fully independent assessors of rental properties, as well as completely certified for each of Healthy Homes and Homefit.
+Our company is completely independent assessors of rental properties as well as completely qualified for both Healthy Homes and Homefit.

 Call Now (04) 280 6790